MaoSong2022/MaoSong2022.github.io/content/page/tags/index.md

             icon: tag
 ---

-This page lists all the tags used across the blog posts.
+This page displays a tag cloud of all tags used across the blog posts.
+The size of each tag indicates its frequency.
 Click on any tag to see all posts associated with that tag.